Video Post

 A project may involve many categories at the same time, such as kitchen and wardrobe systems, doors and windows, flooring, stairs and handrails, lighting, switches and sockets, marble and surface materials, wall panels, carpets, curtains, tiles, sanitaryware, and furniture.

 When these categories are reviewed together, the sourcing discussion becomes more connected.
-Clients can compare finishes, coordinate styles, identify missing items, and prepare a clearer scope for the next step.
+Clients can compare finishes, coordinate styles, identify scope items to review, and prepare a clearer scope for the next step.

 Making the quotation discussion more efficient